prabakaranauc/MATLAB_ML/Fuel Economy Prediction/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.

-2. **Download Data**: Ensure you have the `carData.csv` file in the same directory as the MATLAB script.
+2. **Download Data**: Ensure you have the `carData.csv` file in the same directory as the MATLAB script.(This dataset is provided courtesy of MathWorks)

 3. **Run the Script**: Open MATLAB and run the `fuel_economy_prediction.mlx` script.
 Make sure MATLAB is properly configured and all required toolboxes are installed.